Snow Tires: Ratings of Sources

 by Editors of AutoGuide.com

 Our AssessmentAutoGuide.com does not rate or rank snow tires, but does have a handful of stand-alone reviews based on tests on closed tracks as well as out in the real world.
-Some reports are based on a season's worth of driving, such as a long-term test of the Michelin X-Ice Xi3.
+Some reports are based on a season's worth of driving or more, including one that reports impressions after a second season using the Michelin X-Ice Xi3.

 by Sean Phillips

-Our AssessmentSean Phillips, About.com's tires and wheels expert and the operations manager of a New England wheel and tire repair shop offers his take on popular tires, including snow tires.
-Coverage includes an in-depth write up of the Bridgestone Blizzak WS80, which has replaced the popular and well-rated Bridgestone Blizzak WS70.
-Elsewhere on the site there's a listing of the 10 best dedicated snow tires for 2013.
+Our AssessmentSean Phillips, About.com's tires and wheels expert and the operations manager of a New England wheel and tire repair shop offers his take on the 10 best dedicated snow tires for 2013.
 Most of the recommendations in that list, including the top ones, remain current, but not all get a full review.
+Other coverage on the site includes a list of top snow tires for SUVs, as well as individual reviews for a host of winter tires, including the Bridgestone Blizzak WS80, which has replaced the popular and well-rated Bridgestone Blizzak WS70.

 by Jean-François Guay